Daimler wants to expand cooperation with electric-car maker Tesla

 Daimler also is rolling out more derivatives of its recently redesigned S-Class flagship, he said, including a large coupe and an exclusive “long-long-wheelbase” sedan that will be sold in the United States and China as well as Europe.

-The latter model likely will be aimed at expensive competitors from BMW AG’s (BMWG.DE) Rolls-Royce and Volkswagen’s (VOWG_p.DE) Bentley brands, filling a void left by the demise of Daimler’s unsuccessful Maybach brand.
+The latter model likely will be aimed at expensive competitors from BMW AG’s Rolls-Royce and Volkswagen’s Bentley brands, filling a void left by the demise of Daimler’s unsuccessful Maybach brand.

 Uebber said Daimler’s U.S. plant in Alabama will begin building the redesigned C-Class sedan next year, as well as a new SUV derivative in 2015.